Policies for Climate Action and Circular Economy

-WHEN AND HOW: All parts of the course are free of charge, and you choose when and at what pace you want to complete the course elements.
+WHEN AND HOW: All parts of the course are free of charge.
+The course is self-paced so you choose when and at what pace you want to complete the course elements.
 The course will be given in English, and the estimated time spent is 35-50 hours, depending on how much of the optional material you chose to study.
 The course offers you the possibility to tailor the learning experience as it fits best with your professional development.
 Therefore, it is recommended to read the course together with colleagues, to share joint learning and anchor it in your daily work.
 However, this is not a requirement.

 OPPORTUNITY: During the period January to March we will also offer the chance to join a selection of joint learning activities for additional exchanges of ideas.

 WHAT YOU WILL LEARN: The course gives a broad overview of the economic concepts underlying environmental policymaking.
 You will get insights into the practicalities of environmental and climate policies, both from the perspectives of those implementing the policy and of those facing new regulations.
 On completion of the course, you will for example be able to: